-Note that Eq.~\eqref{eq: result 2 eq2} represents a sum over all possible previous trajectories: a jump of type $y$ can occur at time $t$ if it was preceded by a jump of type $y'$ at time $t - \tau'$, followed by no jumps in the interval $(t - \tau', t]$.
-The sum over $y'$ and the integral over $\tau'$ account for all such possibilities.
-This completes the proof of Eq.~\eqref{eq: result 2 eq1} and Eq.~\eqref{eq: result 2 eq2} of Result 2.
+Note that Eq.~\eqref{eq: result 2 eq2} represents a sum over all possible previous trajectories: a jump of type $k$ can occur at time $t>0$ if it was preceded by a jump of type $k'$ at time $t - \tau'$, followed by no jumps in the interval $(t - \tau', t]$.
+The sum over $k'$ and the integral over $\tau'$ account for all such possibilities.
+Eqs.~\eqref{eq: result 2 eq1} and \eqref{eq: result 2 eq2} describe the feedback dynamics under jump monitoring, thus completing the proof of Result~2.

-In the next section, let us analyses the particularly interesting case where the feedback depends only on the quantum jumps part, disregarding the time elapsed since the last detected jump.
+Next, we analyze the particularly interesting case where feedback depends only on the quantum jumps, ignoring the time elapsed since the last detection in the feedback action.